robinrendle/robinrendle.com/_essays/a-visual-lexicon.md

     </figcaption>
 </figure>

-When a designer greets a front-end developer with a new component they should be able to point into this system, give the module a name and the variables that can be changed, documenting the various differences between *this thing* and *that thing* along the way.
+When a designer greets a front-end developer with a new component they should be able to point into this system, give the module a name and the variables that can be changed, documenting the various differences between _this thing_ and _that thing_ along the way.
 This is because design isn’t primarily about aesthetics (especially on the web). **Design is about what things mean.** It’s about how these components relate to one another and unfortunately those static mockups just don’t cut it anymore.

-***
+---

 I believe that the solution is made up of a variety of tools that encourage conversation and improve our shared lexicon.
 Tools such as styleguides, pattern libraries, elemental and modular systems that encourage access not only by developers, but by designers, shareholders and editors as well.
 We need visual interfaces, like this fantastic [pattern library by Mailchimp](http://ux.mailchimp.com/patterns), to help us create better front-end interfaces that are more flexible and maintainable in the long run.

 These libraries ought to be generated automatically and they should remind developers to document almost everything that they write.
 These libraries (accessible via a URL and not bundled into an Adobe app) should help us name other modules too.
-I believe that this means the team even ought to implement these components into the styleguide before *anything* touches the local dev environment.
+I believe that this means the team even ought to implement these components into the styleguide before _anything_ touches the local dev environment.

 Tools such as [Kalei](http://kaleistyleguide.com/#/style/fixie-demo.css), [Sassdown](https://github.com/nopr/sassdown) and [Pattern Lab](http://pattern-lab.info/) only hint at the various possibilities afforded to us by these tools.
 Regardless of their delightful utility however, these apps and interfaces are entirely useless if we stick to the status quo and bumble on as we have – ignoring these semantic and communication problems at the very heart of our work.